thunlp/sememe_prediction/README.md

 ## Cite
 If you use the code, please cite this paper:

 _Ruobing Xie, Xingchi Yuan, Zhiyuan Liu, Maosong Sun.
 Lexical Sememe Prediction via Word Embeddings and Matrix Factorization.
-The 26th International Joint Conference on Artificial Intelligence (IJCAI-17)._
+The 26th International Joint Conference on Artificial Intelligence (IJCAI 2017)._